Nicole-Greenberg/MKTG3509-Analytics/README.md

 # MKTG3509-Analytics
-This is the portfolio of all class assignments I have completeled in Marketing 3509.
-There are 11 total assignments, one for each class module.
+This is the portfolio of all the 11 class assignments I have completeled in Marketing 3509 this semester.
 ## My Resume

+Table of Contents
+Module 1: Using Colab